2013 Civic Sense and Cleanliness: Pedagogy and Aesthetics in Middle-Class Mumbai Activism. Contemporary South Asia 21 (2): 89–101.

 2016 Between Corruption and Anti-corruption: Movements of Civic Values in Mumbai at PhD workshop at Symposium “Social Sufferings and Traumatic Experiences: An Anthropological Perspective.” at Institute for Research in Humanities, Kyoto University, January 10.

-2015 The Quest for Integrity: Middle-class Values and Corruption in Mumbai at “Theorizing the New Middle Class” panel at The 28th Annual Conference of the Japanese Association for South Asian Studies, The University of Tokyo, September 27.
+2015 The Quest for Integrity: Middle-class Values and Corruption in Mumbai at “Theorizing the New Middle Class” panel, organized by Jonathan Shapiro Anjaria and Yoko Taguchi, at The 28th Annual Conference of the Japanese Association for South Asian Studies, The University of Tokyo, September 27.

 2014 Active Persons: The Gita, Psychometrics, and Citizens in Mumbai. at PhD workshop at International symposium “Comparative Reflexivities,” Hitotsubashi University, Tokyo, November 16.